Housing need is all around us.

 About 2 million volunteers work with Habitat every year worldwide.

-Habitat works when you work with Habitat.
+Habitat builds when you build with Habitat.

 Understanding why housing matters is a great first step.
 Now, it’s time to do something about it.
 When we partner together, we can offer families the opportunity to help themselves.
 Whether you donate, volunteer, partner with us, or advocate on our behalf, you can offer hard-working people a hand up, not a hand out.
 Learn more today.